nelsonyslam/nelsonyslam.github.io/_pages/about.md

   - /about.html
 ---
 ## About
 I am currently a postdoc in [Prof. Jin-Quan Yu's lab](https://www.scripps.edu/yu) at the Scripps Research Institute developing new strategies for C–H activation reactions.
-I completed my PhD at the University of Cambridge (2019) with [Prof. Ian Paterson FRS](http://www-paterson.ch.cam.ac.uk) working in natural product total synthesis.
+I completed my PhD at the University of Cambridge/Trinity College (2019) with [Prof. Ian Paterson FRS](http://www-paterson.ch.cam.ac.uk) working in natural product total synthesis.

 I am originally from New Zealand, having completed my undergraduate degree in Music and Science at the University of Auckland.
 My Honours dissertation was conducted with the supervision of [Prof. Christian Hartinger](https://unidirectory.auckland.ac.nz/profile/c-hartinger) on the development of novel ruthenium-based anticancer therapies